ArthurBrouwersSemester3/Documentation/ResearchDocuments/Auth0Research.md

-# What is auth0 and oath2.0
+## Research Document: Auth0 and OAuth 2.0
+![oath2 0](https://github.com/ArthurBrouwersSemester3/Documentation/assets/95029345/59971466-4658-4abc-a9ad-c835ae74d279)
+### Definition

-Auth0 is an authentication and authorization platform that provides services to secure their applications.
-It simplifies the process of adding authentication and authorization to applications.
+Auth0 is an authentication and authorization platform that simplifies the process of adding authentication to applications.
-With Auth0, you don’t need to build authentication infrastructure yourself.
-You can quickly integrate Auth0 into applications.
 OAuth 2.0 is an open protocol that enables secure authorization and access to protected resources.

+### Overview
+In my individual project, I utilize Auth0 for authentication and OAuth 2.0 for securing user credentials and accessing resources.
+Let's explore the concepts of Auth0 and OAuth 2.0 and their roles in software development.

+### Description
+**Auth0**: Auth0 is an authentication and authorization platform that provides pre-built solutions for securing applications.
+By integrating Auth0, developers can save time and effort in building authentication infrastructure.
+It enhances security and user experience in applications.

-It is used by developers and companies to allow users to grant access to their data without sharing their information, like passwords with third-party applications.
+**OAuth 2.0**: OAuth 2.0 is an open protocol used by developers and organizations to enable secure authorization and access to protected resources.
+It allows users to grant access to their data without sharing sensitive information, such as passwords, with third-party applications.
-In my individual project I use auth0 for my authentication and then auth2.0 to secure the credentials.

-- when using oauth2.0 there are 4 actors involved:
- - Resources are protected data that require OAuth to access them.
+### Roles in OAuth 2.0
+OAuth 2.0 involves four key actors:
+1. **Resource**: The protected data that requires OAuth 2.0 for access.
+For example, user files stored in a resource server like Google Drive.
- - Resource Owner: Owns the data in the resource server.
-An entity capable of granting access to protected data.
-For example, a user Google Drive account.
+2. **Resource Owner**: The entity that owns the data in the resource server and can grant access to it.
+In our case, the user who owns a Google Drive account.
- - Resource Server: The API which stores the data (Google Drive.)
- - Client: It is a third-party application that wants to access your data
+3. **Resource Server**: The API that stores the protected data and serves it to authorized clients.
+In our example, Google Drive acts as the resource server.
+4. **Client**: A third-party application that wants to access the protected resources on behalf of the resource owner.
+The client interacts with the authorization server to obtain permissions for accessing the resources.

+### Flow of OAuth 2.0
-The flow of oauth2.0
+The OAuth 2.0 flow consists of the following steps:
-1. The resource owner wants to make a change to his photo you go to your application, tell the application that the photo is google drive (resource owner).
+1. **Resource Owner Authorization**: The resource owner initiates the process by accessing the client application and specifying the location of the desired resource.

-2. The application sends a request to the authorization server to access the photo.
-The oath2.0server asks the user to grant permissions.
+2. **Authorization Request**: The client application sends a request to the authorization server, requesting access to the resource.
+The authorization server prompts the user to grant permissions.
-3. Once the user allows third-party access and logs into the website using any log in method, the authorization server sends a short-lived authorization code to the application.
+3. **Authorization Code Exchange**: Upon granting permission and logging in, the authorization server generates a short-lived authorization code and sends it to the client application.
-4.	application exchange auth codes for access tokens, which define the duration and what kind of access.
+4. **Access Token Acquisition**: The client application exchanges the authorization code for an access token that defines the duration and scope of access granted.
-5. The Authorization Server validates the access token, and the application fetches the image that the user wants to edit from their Google Drive account.
+5. **Resource Access**: With the access token, the client application can access the requested resource from the resource server and perform authorized operations.

-![oath2 0](https://github.com/ArthurBrouwersSemester3/Documentation/assets/95029345/59971466-4658-4abc-a9ad-c835ae74d279)
+### Conclusion
+By utilizing Auth0 and OAuth 2.0 in my project, I ensure secure authentication and authorization processes.
+Auth0 simplifies the implementation of authentication mechanisms, while OAuth 2.0 enables secure access to protected resources.
+This approach enhances the software development process and reinforces security measures in my project.